usnistgov/fipy/en/harmonize_solvers/_sources/glossary.rst.txt

    SciPy
       The :mod:`scipy` package provides a wide range of scientific and mathematical operations. :term:`FiPy` can use
-      :term:`Scipy`'s solver suite for linear solutions.
+      :ref:`SCIPY` solver suite for linear solutions.
 See http://www.scipy.org/.
-      and :ref:`SCIPY`.

    Sphinx
       The tools used to generate the :term:`FiPy` documentation.